cgabriel5/nodecliac/README.md

 - [`pre-parse.sh`](/resources/packages/yarn/hooks/pre-parse.sh) runs a Perl script ([`pre-parse.pl`](/resources/packages/yarn/hooks/pre-parse.pl)) which returns the repo's `package.json` `scripts` as well as modified CLI input.
 - [`pre-parse.sh`](/resources/packages/yarn/hooks/pre-parse.sh) then modifies the `acdef` and the CLI input.
-- Since the pre-parse script is sourced into [`connector.sh`](/src/scripts/main/connector.sh) nothing is echoed to script.
+- Since the pre-parse script is `sourced` nothing is echoed to script.
 - Instead, the `acdef` and `cline` variables are reset/overwritten.
 - These new values are then used by nodecliac to provide Bash completions.